The Edit · Founder Insights

 Q. Where can I get VO2 max measured in Singapore?

-A true VO2 max test is a graded treadmill protocol taken to volitional exhaustion with respiratory gas analysis, offered at sports-medicine clinics and a small number of performance labs.
-For most adults it is the wrong test: running to true failure is not safe without prior conditioning, and people who have not been coached to recognise failure tend to quit early and produce a falsely low reading.
-Either way the result is unusable.
-Catalyst uses the YMCA 3-minute step test on the 4-Pillar Healthspan Assessment, a validated sub-maximal protocol that estimates cardiorespiratory fitness from recovery heart rate against age- and sex-adjusted norms.
-If you are already training near maximum and want a true treadmill-based VO2 max measurement, ask your GP for a referral to a sports-medicine clinic with cardiology backup.
+A true VO2 max test is a graded treadmill protocol taken to exhaustion with gas analysis, offered at sports-medicine clinics.
+For most adults it is the wrong test: running to failure is unsafe without conditioning, and the under-trained quit early and read falsely low.
+Catalyst uses the validated YMCA 3-minute step test on the 4-Pillar Healthspan Assessment.
+If you train near maximum, ask your GP for a sports-medicine referral with cardiology backup.

 Q. Should I replace my annual checkup with a Catalyst assessment?